MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-M-Grievances-Coverage-Determinations-Redeterminations-Reconsiderations/section-423.568.md

 (1) The reason for the dismissal.

-(2) The right to request that the MA organization vacate the dismissal action.
+(2) The right to request that the Part D plan sponsor vacate the dismissal action.

-(3) The right to request reconsideration of the dismissal.
+(3) The right to request redetermination of the dismissal.

-(k) *Vacating a dismissal.* If good cause is established, the Part D plan sponsor may vacate its dismissal of a request for redetermination within 6 months from the date of the notice of dismissal.
+(k) *Vacating a dismissal.* If good cause is established, the Part D plan sponsor may vacate its dismissal of a request for coverage determination within 6 months from the date of the notice of dismissal.

 (*l*) *Effect of dismissal.* The Part D plan sponsor's dismissal is binding unless it is modified or reversed by the Part D plan sponsor or vacated under paragraph (k) of this section.

 (m) *Withdrawing a request.* A party that requests a coverage determination may withdraw its request at any time before the decision is issued by filing a request with the Part D plan sponsor.

 [75 FR 19823, Apr.
 15, 2010, as amended at 76 FR 21576, Apr.
 15, 2011; 84 FR 15843, Apr.
 16, 2019; 86 FR 6119, Jan.
-19, 2021]
+19, 2021; 86 FR 29528, June 2, 2021]